abedputra/GoInstaller/README.md

 - Make sure your codeigniter database (application->config->database.php) to cmod 777
 - Open http://(Your Link)/install
 - Fill the form ,Hostname, Username, etc
+- Your URL website is link to redirect to your website after the installer is done
 - Done

 # About